himanshikhungar/R13_MFS/README.md

 3. **Modify Boundary Parameters**
    - To change velocity, temperature, and pressure at boundaries, edit the boundary parameters in `ExampleMain.wls`.

-## License
-This project is open-source.
-Feel free to use and modify it for research and educational purposes.

 ## Contact
 For questions or suggestions, please open an issue on GitHub or contact hkhungar@gmail.com.